Frequently Asked Questions

 How does investor matching work?

-Investors on the platform set filters when they apply: funding stage, sector focus, cheque size, and investor type (Angel, Pre-seed fund, Institutional seed, Growth).
-These filters are applied to the deal flow feed automatically — investors only see founders whose stage and sector match their mandate.
+Investors set their mandate parameters when they apply: funding stage, sector focus, cheque size, and investor type (Angel, Pre-seed fund, Institutional seed, Growth).
+These filters are applied to deal flow browsing — investors see only founders whose stage and sector match their stated mandate.

-Within the feed, founders are ranked by VaultScore™.
-Investors can also filter by minimum VaultScore™, which is why scoring as high as possible matters even after you pass Raise Ready.
+Within matching deal flow, founders are ranked by visibility tier and VaultScore™.
+Investors can apply an additional minimum score filter, which is why scoring as high as possible matters beyond simply clearing the first threshold.

-There is no algorithmic black box — founders who score well, opt in, and have a published Company Page get the most visibility.
+There is no algorithmic black box.
+Founders who reach Investor Visibility, opt into discovery, and publish a Company Page get the most visibility.
+Everything is transparent and traceable.

 Can investors see my actual pitch deck through the investor network?

-No. Through the investor network feed and leaderboard, investors see your score profile (VaultScore™, VaultRisk™ band, VaultMoat™ score, VaultOps™ score), your stage, sector, red flag summary, and your Company Page if you have published one.
+No. Through investor discovery and the leaderboard, investors see your score profile (VaultScore™, VaultRisk™ band, VaultMoat™ score, VaultOps™ score), stage, sector, red flag summary, and your published Company Page.
 Your slides are never shared automatically.

-If you enable a share link on your report, investors who have the link can view the full report including all scoring tabs.
-But the link must come from you — investors on the platform cannot access your slides without it.
+If you enable a share link on your report, investors with the link can view the full report including all scoring tabs.
+That link must come from you — investors on the platform cannot access your slides without it.
+You remain in control of what is shared and when.

 How does PitchVault work for investors?